arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### The data

-First, we need to load the modules we'll be using:
+First, we need to load the python modules we'll be using:

 ```python
 import pandas as pd